JekaK/OOPPatterns/readme.txt

-Projects structure
-new string
-alerted from home
-test
+Labs from OOP Patterns course